dopeghoti/DiscordCurrentlyCastingBot/README.md

     the bot is up and running.
   - `!list` - Causes the bot to respond with a message consisting of an alphebetized list of all monitored Twitch channels.
-  - `!watch somebody` - Adds the Twtich channel which can be found at the URL https://twitch.tv/somebody to The List.
+  - `!watch dopeghoti` - Adds the Twtich channel which can be found at the URL https://twitch.tv/dopeghoti to The List.
 This channel does not have to have any association with anyone on the Discord server.
 The bot will respond indicating whether or not the addition was successful.
-  - `!unwatch somebody` - Removes the Twitch channel which can be found at the URL https://twitch.tv/somebody from The List if it is present.
+  - `!unwatch dopeghoti` - Removes the Twitch channel which can be found at the URL https://twitch.tv/dopeghoti from The List if it is present.
 The bot will respond with a message indicating whether or not the removal was successful.

 - Planned Features